gvwilson/sensibleadventures/nardica/nardica.md

 Iffy scurried down the gangplank and ran to him.

 "Thank you,"
-Wales said gratefully
-as she took one of the boxes from his hand.
+Wales said as she took one of the boxes from his hand.
-"I keep telling myself I should rig something up to carry them, but I never seem to get around to it."
+"I keep telling myself I should rig something up to carry them, but I never seem to have time."

 "No worries,"
-Iffy said.
+Iffy replied.
 Then she gasped.
 "You're bleeding!"